Scott Edinburgh

 Scott Edinburgh Interview

-This week we are changing things up a bit and turning the camera (so to speak) on Scott Edinburgh, Personal MBA Coach founder.
+This week we are turning the camera (so to speak) on Scott Edinburgh, Personal MBA Coach founder.
 Get Scott’s insight on the value of an MBA, the main challenges MBA candidates face, the right time to apply and more!

 The business school classroom also provides students the chance to take risks in an open and trusting environment.
 Often students enter business school with one goal, but they use this unique and safe environment to try classes or programs in other fields.
 In many cases, this leads students down an unexpected path as they find a field that is a better fit.